annettedorothea/TodoMVC---Server/README.md

 ## Replay

 If you want to replay scenarios and bugs in the browser you need to start a server in dev and another server in replay mode.
-You also need a second database for this server.
+You also need a second database for the replay-server.

 Create a second yml-config file and set mode to replay:
 ```